 Major General Evan Williams

-Major General Williams is a New Zealand Army infantry officer with over thirty years of experience across a range of leadership, training, and liaison appointments in New Zealand and overseas.
-He assumed his position as MFO Force Commander on 1 December 2019.
+Major General Williams is a New Zealand Army infantry officer with over thirty-nine years of experience across a range of leadership, training, and liaison appointments in New Zealand and overseas.

-Some of the highlights of Major General Williams’ career include: two attachments to the British Army, one of which was of a two-year duration and included an operational tour to Bosnia; Company Command in East Timor with the 2nd New Zealand Battalion as part of the United Nations Force; Unit Command of the 2nd Health Support Battalion; Formation Command of the New Zealand Army Training and Doctrine Command; attendance at The Royal College of Defence Studies in London; a four year secondment to London as the Defence Advisor Head, New Zealand Defence Staff; followed by assignment as the Assistant Chief Strategic Commitments and Engagements.
-Most recently Major General Williams was appointed Deputy Chief of Army in July 2019.
+Some of the highlights of Major General Williams’ career include: two attachments to the British Army, one of which was of a two-year duration and included an operational tour to Bosnia; Company Command in East Timor with the 2nd New Zealand Battalion as part of the United Nations Force; Unit Command of the 2nd Health Support Battalion; Formation Command of the New Zealand Army Training and Doctrine Command; attendance at The Royal College of Defence Studies in London; a four year secondment to London as the Defence Advisor Head, New Zealand Defence Staff; followed by assignment as the Assistant Chief Strategic Commitments and Engagements and Deputy Chief of Army.

-Major General Williams is married to Kristin.
-He has a teenage son and daughter of his own and two stepdaughters, one of which is an Army Doctor and the other is an Intelligence Operator in the New Zealand Army.
+Major General Williams is widowed.
+He has a son and daughter of his own and two stepdaughters.